awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 SecureString
 A `SecureString` parameter is any sensitive data that needs to be stored and referenced in a secure manner\.
 If you have data that you don't want users to alter or reference in plaintext, such as passwords or license keys, create those parameters using the `SecureString` datatype\.
 Do not store sensitive data in a `String` or `StringList` parameter\.
 For all sensitive data that must remain encrypted, use only the `SecureString` parameter type\.
+For more information, see [Create a SecureString parameter \(AWS CLI\)](param-create-cli.md#param-create-cli-securestring)\.
 We recommend using `SecureString` parameters for the following scenarios:
 + You want to use data/parameters across AWS services without exposing the values as plaintext in commands, functions, agent logs, or AWS CloudTrail logs\.
 + You want to control who has access to sensitive data\.
 + You want to be able to audit when sensitive data is accessed \(AWS CloudTrail\)\.
 + You want to encrypt your sensitive data, and you want to bring your own encryption keys to manage access\.
 Only the *value* of a `SecureString` parameter is encrypted\.
 Parameter names, descriptions, and other properties are not encrypted\.
 The `SecureString` parameter type can be used for textual data that you want to encrypt, such as passwords, application secrets, confidential configuration data, or any other types of data you need to protect\. `SecureString` data is encrypted and decrypted using an AWS Key Management Service \(KMS\) key\.
 You can use either a default KMS key provided by AWS or create and use your own customer master key \(CMK\)\. \(Use your own CMK if you need to restrict user access to `SecureString` parameters\.
-For information, see [IAM permissions for using AWS default keys and customer managed keys](sysman-paramstore-access.md#ps-kms-permissions)\.\)
+For more information, see [IAM permissions for using AWS default keys and customer managed keys](sysman-paramstore-access.md#ps-kms-permissions)\.\)
-Parameter Store is also integrated with AWS Secrets Manager\.
-You can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters\.
-For more information, see [Referencing AWS Secrets Manager secrets from Parameter Store parameters](integration-ps-secretsmanager.md) in this guide\.
 You can also use `SecureString` parameters with other AWS services\.
 In the following example, the AWS Lambda function retrieves a `SecureString` parameter by using the [GetParameters](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParameters.html) API\.

 ```